ddsky/spoonacular-api-clients/typescript/MenuItemsApi.md

 # **menuItemNutritionByIDImage**
 > any menuItemNutritionByIDImage()

-Visualize a menu item's nutritional information as HTML including CSS.
+Visualize a menu item\'s nutritional information as HTML including CSS.

 ### Example